anwarhossainbd/anwarhossainbd/README.md

 #### Hello!
 I am Md.Anwar Hossain

 A self-motivated and enthusiastic web developer with a deep interest in JavaScript.
 To work in the Software industry with modern web technologies of different local & multinational Software/ IT agencies of Bangladesh and grow rapidly with increasing responsibilities.
-I am a Passionate MERN Stack Developer and loved to solving Problems.
+I am a Passionate MERN Stack Developer and loved to solving Problems.<br />
-❖ Expertise: JavaScript, ES6, React.js, REST API, React Bootstrap, Bootstrap4, HTML5, CSS3, Firebase, Express.js, MongoDB, Node.js.
+❖ Expertise: JavaScript, ES6, React.js, REST API, React Bootstrap, Bootstrap4, HTML5, CSS3, Firebase, Express.js, MongoDB, Node.js.<br />
 ❖ Tools: Git, VS Code, Chrome Dev tool, Postman.